apigee/streetcarts-tutorial/streetcarts/README.md

 11. A lot of the time, some debugging is required.
 11. Call your test script as many times as it takes to get the API debugged and working properly.

+#### API keys and Tokens

+* If you need an API key, the best bet is to take the Consumer Key in the Developer App called "SC-OWNER-APP".
+* If you need Token validation, you can run the `invoke.sh` script and it'll go through steps to generate a token against the key/secret in SC-OWNER-APP, and it should work.

 #### Keeping things in sync

 The proxies are XML files, and they exist in two places -- the ones that are deployed to Edge and the ones on your file system.